Almost every survivalists knows that not just any flashlight can be considered a “survival flashlight“.

 Below are a few that we recommend you check out.
 Just keep in mind that this free survival gear blog is supported by ads and affiliate products so we may earn a commission if you order something.

-Before you even start looking for a survival flashlight, the first thing to consider is what your particular needs are.
+Before you even start looking for a survival flashlight, the first thing to consider is your particular needs.
 Most decisions in life involve trade-offs, and finding the best survival flashlight for you is no different.

 You typically want a flashlight that: